-- DC.6 An OPW need not be submitted if the Council has waived the requirement for an OPW in accordance with section 176A(2)(c) of the RMA. - DC.7 The OPW shall include the following Management Plans for the relevant stage(s) of the Project: - (a) Construction Management Plan (CMP); - (b) Traffic Management Plan; - (c) Communications Plan; and - (d) Construction Noise and Vibration Management Plan (CNVMP). - DC.7A The Reinstatement Plan required under Condition SR1 may be submitted as part of the above OPW or separately as part of a later OPW for the relevant stage(s). - DC.7B The OPW shall include design plans for any permanent at grade and above ground structures.
-The design of any permanent at grade and above ground structures shall take into account the following matters: - (a) design of the buildings in reference to their location, landscape setting and adjoining land uses; - (aa) the layout, architectural form and detail, and the use of a consistent and appropriate palette of materials, to ensure these elements are visually recessive; - (ab) the configuration of multiple surface elements to minimise their prominence and visual clutter; - (b) the use of building materials which are sufficiently robust and minimise the potential for graffiti and vandalism; - (c) landscaping to integrate with the Site Reinstatement plans required in Condition SR.1;
+- DC.8 An OPW need not be submitted if the Council has waived the requirement for an OPW in accordance with section 176A(2)(c) of the RMA.

+- DC.9 The OPW shall include the following Management Plans for the relevant stage(s) of the Project:

+- (a) Construction Management Plan (CMP);

+- (b) Site Specific Traffic Management Plan;

+- (c) Communications Plan;

+- (d) Site Specific Construction Noise and Vibration Management Plan (CNVMP); and

+- (e) Cultural and Archaeological Management Plan (CAMP).

+- DC.10 The Reinstatement Plan required under Condition SR.1 may be submitted as part of the above OPW or separately as part of a later OPW for the relevant stage(s).

+- DC.11 The OPW shall include architectural plans for any proposed new permanent buildings (including air treatment facilities) at the following locations:

+- (i) Western Springs Park

+- (ii) Pump Station 25

+- (iii) Pump Station 23

+- (iv) Kiwi Esplanade